 Consumer behavior models may sound complicated, but they’re not.
 They’re a way to create a “buyer behavior story” that you can use to refine and improve your customer experience.

-As a whole, buyer behavior refers to an individual's buying habits based on influences from their place in society, personal beliefs, or even how they make purchases but don’t know why they made a purchase.
+As a whole, buyer behavior refers to an individual's buying habits based on influences from their background, education, personal beliefs, goals, needs, desires, and more.

-Businesses aim to understand buyer behavior through customer behavior analysis, which involves qualitative and quantitative analysis of a target market.
-Even though this data can tell them your favorite brand of socks, it doesn’t mean much if it doesn’t tell them why you purchased that brand of socks.
+Businesses aim to understand buyer behavior through customer behavior analysis, which involves the qualitative and quantitative analysis of a target market.
+Even though this data can tell you your customer’s favorite brand of socks, it doesn’t mean much if it doesn’t tell you why they purchased that brand of socks.

 Consumer Behavior Models

-Customer behavior models help you understand and retain your unique customer base.
-These models are either traditional or contemporary, and we’ll cover six of them below.
+Customer behavior models help you understand your unique customer base and more effectively attract, engage, and retain them.
+These models are either traditional or contemporary.

 Traditional Behavior Models

 Traditional behavior models were developed by economists hoping to understand what customers purchase based on their wants and needs.
-These models focus on purchasing behavior as being driven by emotion.
+Traditional models include the following: